Joseph Di Chiara: Okzhetpes

-In February 2015 he signed with Kazakhstan Premier League side Okzhetpes.
+In February 2015 Di Chiara signed with Kazakhstan Premier League side Okzhetpes.
 He made his debut against Astana on March 7.

 Di Chiara left Okzhetpes on 1 July 2015.

 Second spell at Vaughan

 Di Chiara returned once again to Vaughan Azzurri for the 2016 and 2017 League1 Ontario seasons.
 With the Azzurri, Di Chiara won the 2016 League Cup and 2016 League, as well as Finals MVP, in the championship match against FC London where he helped contribute to all four of his team's goals.

 Unionville Milliken

-For the 2018 League1 Ontario season, he joined Unionville Milliken SC.
+For the 2018 League1 Ontario season, Di Chiara joined Unionville Milliken SC.

 Jonava

 In June 2018, Di Chiara signed with A Lyga club FK Jonava.
 He made his debut on June 20 in a 2–0 loss to Sūduva.
 With the club set to be relegated, he reached an agreement with the club to release him early from his contract, allowing him to join the Canadian Premier League.